18-649 Project 4

 expansion except network messages that are transmitted but

-- Perform a peer review of your statecharts.
-You must
+- Perform a peer review of your TT requirements (4 controllers) and

-complete a peer review checklist for each statechart ie. one
+complete a peer review checklist for each artifact ie. there should

-peer review per object.
-Record the results in a peer
+be 11 total objects.
+Record the results in a

 also complete a log entry into peer review log.
 Recording